-Fixed gas system installers should be qualified, licensed, and understand what it is they are installing.
-This means the installers need comprehensive, detailed documentation on exactly what is being installed, and why!
+Fixed gas system installers should be qualified, licensed, and understand what it is to conduct a Gas Sensor Installation.
+Also, this means the installers need comprehensive, detailed documentation on exactly what is being installed, and why!
 Be prepared to make this training available with emphasis on your specific system installation requirements.
-In addition, here is a short list of typical physical installation recommendations:
+In addition, here is a short list of typical

-- The system power supply should be properly sized and of proper type/rating.
-If a back-up power source is required, the status of this back-up system should be monitored, and it must be properly sized.
-The power distribution design should also include sub-breakers to enable powering up/down the system in logical sections rather than just all at once.
+- The system power supply should be properly sized and of the proper type/rating.
+If a backup power source is required, the status of this backup system should be monitored, and it must be properly sized.
+Additionally, the power distribution design should also include sub-breakers to enable powering up/down the system.
+This would be done in logical sections rather than just all at once.

 - The system should be monitored for ground faults.
 Even if it is not required by code, it is a best practice for installers to proceed on the premise that ground fault monitoring is required.

 - All detector power and signal cabling requirements should be clarified including cable shields and terminations as required.
-Don’t forget that conduit seals, breathers, & drains are recommended and flexible conduit within 1 meter of detector.
+Don’t forget that conduit seals, breathers, & drains are recommended, and flexible conduit within 1 meter of the detector.

-- Detector mounting location structure must be solid and robust.
-Mounting structure vibration and movement is wholly undesirable and can lead to nuisance alarm problems.
+- The detector mounting location structure must be solid and robust.
+Mounting structure vibration and movement are wholly undesirable and can lead to nuisance alarm problems.
 Also, all detection instruments should have a field tag attached with an instrument tag number easily visible.

-- A gas detector setup table spreadsheet is recommended identifying instrument tag numbers for all detectors, installation location/elevation using GPS coordinates, programmable settings including sensitivity, time delay setting, latching or non-latching relay configuration, normally energized or normally de-energized relay coils, calibration information (gas detectors), and other configuration settings.
+- A gas detector setup table spreadsheet is recommended for identifying instrument tag numbers for all detectors, installation location/elevation using GPS coordinates, and programmable settings including sensitivity.
+It also includes time delay setting, latching or non-latching relay configuration, normally energized or normally de-energized relay coils, calibration information (gas detectors), and other configuration settings.

-After installation is complete and the system and all field devices are powered-up and operating in a 100% fault-free mode, system commissioning can commence.
-It is important to note that system commissioning and integrated testing are two different concepts, and both must be completed successfully to properly evaluate the gas detection system operation as well as its interaction with other systems.
+After a Gas Sensor Installation is complete and the system and all field devices are powered up and operating in a 100% fault-free mode, system commissioning can commence.
+Furthermore, it is important to note that system commissioning and integrated testing are two different concepts.
+Both must be completed successfully to properly evaluate the gas detection system operation as well as its interaction with other systems.

-Commissioning is a systematic process that provides documented confirmation that all system functions according to the intended design criteria set forth in project documents and satisfy the owner’s operational needs, including compliance with applicable laws, regulations, codes, and standards.
+Commissioning is a systematic process that provides documented confirmation that all system functions according to the intended design criteria outlined in project documents and satisfies the owner’s operational needs.
+This includes compliance with applicable laws, regulations, codes, and standards.
 A commissioning checklist is generally developed that spells out specific system functions, critical input and output signals, devices, and operational logic that must be tested and validated before the system can be considered fully commissioned.
-The commissioning checklist typically includes line item checks for:

 - System ground fault monitoring